capGoblin/Aegis402/README.md

 # Aegis402

-**Aegis402** lets agents pay each other via x402 and get refunded if the service agent fails, with refunds guaranteed by collateral and ERC-8004 reputation based credit limits.
-It's a Capital-Backed Credit Layer for x402 Agent Payments.

-It turns x402 from:

-> “pay and hope they deliver”

-into:

-> **“pay and get guaranteed delivery by collateral and credit.”**
+### Making Agent-to-Agent Payments Safe at Scale

+**Aegis402 guarantees refunds for x402 agent payments by backing them with collateral and credit limits.**

+It allows agents to safely pay other agents for large, async, or long-running work — something that is fundamentally unsafe today.

 ---